stuart73/UnityPacmania/README.md

 - ‘Continue game?’ option is not included (it was simply there to encourage the player to add more coins).

-- Reverse engineering the AI for the ghosts was difficult, so I did a best approximation which worked well.
+- Understanding the original arcade ghost AI was difficult, so I did a best approximation which worked well.
 A lot of the AI is based on how the original pacman worked.
 This is well documented online.

 - The Hi score table is currently not persistent.